Virtual32PRO/Visualization-of-structured-and-unstructured-data/README.md

 # Visualization-of-structured-and-unstructured-data

-This repository contains the results developed as part of the Visualization of Structured and Unstructured Data project.
+This repository contains results from the Visualization of Structured and Unstructured Data course.